dandavies23/smoothie-moves/README.md

 7. I want the ability to stop and start again if I’m losing.

 8. I want a final score and a visual indication of level of achievement.

+9. I dont want to feel like learning is a chore.